-(a4) Cabinet and Council of State Agency Responsibilities. - Cabinet and Council of State agencies are responsible for sending a separation request or notification of the 31-day break in service to the OSHR before a temporary employee exceeds 11 consecutive months unless an exception from subsection (a1) of this section applies.
-Failure to provide timely separation requests may limit an agency from future access to temporary employees.

-(a5) OSHR Responsibilities. - The OSHR shall monitor the employment of all temporary employees by Cabinet and Council of State agencies.
-Temporary employees still employed beyond 11 consecutive months shall be separated from BEACON, or the system which supersedes BEACON, by the OSHR no more than two weeks past the 11-month limit.
-The OSHR shall provide written notice to the agency at intervals of 90, 60, and 30 days prior to the temporary employee reaching 11 consecutive months of service.

-(a6) Reporting. - Beginning July 1, 2023, and then quarterly thereafter, the OSHR shall report to the Joint Legislative Oversight Committee on General Government and to the Fiscal Research Division on agency compliance with this section and policies and rules adopted pursuant to it, including, but not limited to:

-(1) The number and type of all exceptions made by the Director of the OSHR.

-(2) Any agency invoices with due dates greater than 60 days.
-(3) Compliance with G.S.
-147-86.11(e)(3) through (4).

-(4) The number of temporary employees who exceeded 11 months of consecutive employment, and the number of days each employee exceeded 11 months of employment, separated by State agency.
+- (a4) Cabinet and Council of State Agency Responsibilities.
+Cabinet and Council of State agencies are responsible for sending a separation request or notification of the 31-day separation to the OSHR before a temporary employee exceeds 11 consecutive months unless an exception from subsection (a1) of this section applies.
+Failure to provide timely separation requests may limit an agency from future access to temporary employees. - (a5) OSHR Responsibilities.
+The OSHR shall monitor the employment of all temporary employees by Cabinet and Council of State agencies.
+Temporary employees still employed beyond 11 consecutive months shall be separated from BEACON, or the system which supersedes BEACON, by the OSHR no more than two weeks past the 11-month limit unless an exception from this section applies.
+The OSHR shall provide written notice to the agency at intervals of 90, 60, and 30 days prior to the temporary employee reaching 11 consecutive months of service. - (a6) Reporting.
+Beginning July 1, 2023, and then quarterly thereafter, the OSHR shall report to the Joint Legislative Oversight Committee on General Government and to the Fiscal Research Division on agency compliance with this section and policies and rules adopted pursuant to it, including: - (1) The number and type of all exceptions made by the Director of the OSHR. - (2) Any agency invoices with due dates greater than 60 days. - (3) Compliance with G.S.
+147-86.11(e)(3) through (e)(4). - (4) The number of temporary employees who exceeded 11 months of consecutive employment, and the number of days each employee exceeded 11 months of employment, separated by State agency.

-Each State agency granted an exception under this section from using the Temporary Solutions Program and any Council of State agency that elected to not use the Temporary Solutions Program shall record the time worked by each temporary employee in the agency, including the number of hours worked per week, number of months worked, and the amount of time the employee was not employed after 11 consecutive months of service with the agency and report the information monthly to the OSHR.
+For any temporary employee that is not entered and monitored through the BEACON system, the agency shall record the time worked by each temporary employee in the agency, including the number of hours worked per week, number of months worked, and the amount of time the employee was not employed after 11 consecutive months of service with the agency and report the information monthly to the OSHR.
 To the extent possible for temporary employees, agencies shall use BEACON, or the State payroll system that supersedes BEACON, for payroll purposes.
 If it is not feasible for an agency to use BEACON, or the superseding system for payroll purposes, the agency shall report monthly the information required by this section to the OSHR in accordance with guidelines and requirements established by the Director of Temporary Solutions.